EngFred/Offline-Music-App/README.md

 ### Media Playback

 * Media3 (the modern successor to ExoPlayer) is used for playback and session management.
-Playback logic is isolated in the `feature-player` module with use-cases in `domain`.
+Playback logic is isolated in the `:features:player` module with use-cases in `domain`.

 ### Persistence & Settings